Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/PROPOSAL.md

 3 Candy Crush
 Description:
-       A clone of block blast.
+       A clone of Candy Crush.

 Scope:
        Checks for how many tiles are the same, move limit, scoring, simple powerups and a simple square grid.
 No complex level designs.